Is There a Difference Between Vanity and Subsidy Publishing?

 - Have a knowledgeable person look over the contract.
 Vanity publishers’ contracts, which usually aren’t negotiable, can include unpleasant clauses and hidden fees.
 (Note: if you use a lawyer, be sure to find one who has experience with publishing contracts, which include terms and clauses not found in other kinds of contracts.)

-- Make sure the publisher distributes through at least one wholesaler, such as Ingram or Baker & Taylor.
-That way, the books will be available through online booksellers, and even if your books aren’t carried in bookstores, people will at least be able to order them.
+- Make sure the publisher distributes through at least one wholesaler, such as Ingram.
+That way, the books will be available online, and even if they aren’t carried in bookstores, people will at least be able to special-order them.

 - Don’t take the publisher’s promises at face value.
 If the publisher says it has an arrangement with a distributor, make sure it’s telling the truth.
-If there are marketing promises, ask for samples (vanity publishers often produce very unprofessional marketing materials).
+If there are marketing promises, ask for examples of marketing materials.
 Never rely on verbal promises that aren’t included in the contract.

 Always approach vanity/subsidy publishers with caution.
-If you encounter any of the following, be suspicious:
+If you encounter any of the following, be especially suspicious:

 - A vanity/subsidy publisher that poses as a real publisher.
 Many vanity publishers don’t mention their fees on their websites or in their publicity materials; authors find out that money is due only after submitting.
 The idea is to entice authors who wouldn’t normally submit to a fee-charging publisher, and may find an actual publication offer hard to refuse, even if a fee is attached.
 But a publisher that doesn’t present itself honestly at the outset is probably not a publisher that will treat you honestly in the long run.